Medical Negligence Claim Process

 - Getting Together relevant documents and other evidence.
 Several documents are needed to prove your claim.
-These include detailed statements of events, details of medical appointments, test results and scans, evidence of finance losses and more.
+These include detailed statements of events, details of medical appointments, test results and scans, evidence of financial losses and more.
 Our medical negligence solicitors can assist you with this.

-- Establishing liability: We will notify the defendants party of your decision to make a claim.
+- Establishing liability: We will notify the defendant's party of your decision to make a claim.
 They can now make their own findings and investigations.
 They will issue a response accepting or refusing liability.
 If they accept liability, we can now proceed to agree on an amount for compensation.
-If they refuse, the case will be registered with a court to be tried by a competent judge.
+If they refuse, the case will be registered with a court to be trialed by a competent judge.

-- Negotiating Settlement: Both parties will make use of the Judicial College Guidelines as a basis for calculating settlement fee.
-Other determinants of compensation value include the severity of injury, its impact on daily life, financial losses, loss of earnings, rehabilitation costs and estimated future cost.
+- Negotiating Settlement: Both parties will make use of the Judicial College Guidelines as a basis for calculating settlement fees.
+Other determinants of compensation value include the severity of the injury, its impact on daily life, financial losses, loss of earnings, rehabilitation costs and estimated future cost.
 However, if we are unable to agree on the amount of settlement, the case will go to court.
 A competent judge will take charge of the case, decide the amount of compensation as well as how it will be paid.

 In the event the claim is successful, the defendant will be required by law to pay the legal fees and expenses incurred by the claimant’s party during the case.